oweb36/mws-docs/Characters/Air Conditioners/PFSA.md

 He is a Mitsubishi Electric (Mr. Slim) PKH-4FKSA [air conditioner](Air%20Conditioners.md).
 His name is pronounced as Pee-Kay-Visa.

 He was born in 1997.
 He is a cisgender and heterosexual male.

+He would be white if skin color matters.

+His full name is PKayFsa, but he's refered as PFSA cus nobody knows his real name except for few and even if they know they won't pr.
 ## Personality

 He is kinda drunk, but not rlly (This is referencing the Pee-Kay which means drunk in some hindi language).